 KenPom has them ranked 88th in adjusted defense, but unfortunately for St. Francis, they are ranked 300th in adjusted offense.
-Their defense helped propel them to a 3-1 start in NEC play, but back-to-back road losses to Fairleigh Dickinson and Bryant have brought the Terriers back to earth a little bit.
+Their defense helped propel them to a 3-1 start in NEC play, but back-to-back road losses to Fairleigh Dickinson and Bryant have brought SFNY back to earth a little bit.
 Junior forward Jalen Cannon leads the team in scoring at 15.9 points per game, and is second in the conference in rebounds at 8.6 per game.
-If they can fix their offensive woes, they'll have a punchers chance in the NEC tournament.
+If they can fix their offensive woes, they'll have a punchers chance if they make the NEC tournament.

 This Week: 1/29 at Sacred Heart, 2/1 vs Wagner

 6. Mount St. Mary's Mountaineers (7-12, 3-3)

 The Mount's "Mayhem" defense hasn't yielded the kind of results head coach Jamion Christian was hoping for thus far.
 In just six NEC games, MSM ranks 6th in the conference for adjusted defense, per KenPom.
 A bright spot for the team has been senior guard Julian Norfleet; who has taken his game to another level this season.
 He leads the team in scoring (18.3ppg), assists (5.5apg), and steals (1.7spg).
 This upcoming week will be a good indicator of where this team really is heading into the halfway point of conference play.

 Last Week: W 83-77 at St. Francis (PA), L 75-71 at LIU Brooklyn

 This Week: 1/30 vs Fairleigh Dickinson, 2/1 vs LIU Brooklyn